 • Mark one or more checkboxes to indicate the types of objects you want to process.
-For a connector defined to run from Exchange to Notes, you can select any number and combination of these options: [] Resources [] Groups [] Users [ ] Contacts • Domain: The name of t ain.
-CMN prefil Is this field with the value you entered for Domain on
+For a connector defined to run from Exchange to Notes, you can select any number and combination of these options: [] Resources [] Groups [] Users [] Contacts • Domain: The name of t he source doma in.
+CMN prefil ls this field with the value you entered for Domain on

 - Source OU: In the adjacent container subtree display box, select the OU(s) that you want to be the root(s) of the subtree(s) containing the objects this connector will copy to the target directory.
 (You can select one or more OUs.)
-The connector will take the objects in the selected container(s) and all sub-containers in the subtree(s).
-Be sure to select the most inclusive OU(s). - OUs To Exclude: Enter the path of a Source OUs container that you want to exclude.
+The connector will take the objects in the selected container(s) and all sub-containers in the - subtree(s).
+Be sure to select the most inclusive OU(s).
+OUs To Exclude: Enter the path of a Source OUs container that you want to exclude.
 This field is optional.
-Separate the paths of multiple source OUs to exclude with a pipe character ("|"), For example: OU=Contoso, O=Cubasic | OU=Quest, O=Cubasic.
+Separate the paths of multiple source OUs to exclude with a pipe character ("|"), For example: